Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Solution Description
 In one or two sentences describe the solution
-- Make qualitative values investable by aggregating feeds into Markov blankets to evaluate free energy using active inference; anything above unity (baseline) constitutes increasing harmony/regeneration.
-These complex forms of eco-asset can warp market mechanisms into positive sum games that value the harmonisation of people and planet.
+- Make qualitative values investable by aggregating feeds into Markov blankets for active inferencing evaluation against the free energy principal; anything above unity (baseline) constitutes increasing harmony/regeneration.
+Such complex forms of eco-asset can warp market mechanisms into positive sum games that value the harmonisation of people and planet.

 #### Concept Description
 In one or two sentences describe the quest to achieve said solution.